Likelihood-free inference of phylogenetic tree posterior distributions: Methods

 Alternatively, we must ensure that for a given phylogeny our distribution assigns a non-zero probability to a single merge order and, to be able to evaluate the probability of any phylogeny, that this order can be recovered efficiently from the phylogeny.
 We achieve this by designing a canonical merge order such that (i) we can guarantee that our sampling procedure always generates merges in this order and (ii) our evaluation procedure always processes merges in this order.
 Point (i) requires that the merge order does not depend on the stochastic parts of the sampling procedure, point (ii) requires that we can recover the canonical order efficiently for any given phylogeny.
 We achieve these two points by ensuring that at every step $k$, we select the merge corresponding to the two closest nodes currently available in $\mathcal{S}_{(k)}$---\emph{i.e.}, whose children have already been merged.
 Conversely when sampling a phylogeny $(\tau, \ell)$ from our $q_{\psi(x)}(\tau, \ell|x)$, we ensure that the distance between merged nodes $(i,j)$ is larger than the distance between any previous merges done while $(i,j)$ was a possible merge---\emph{i.e.}, after their children were merged.
+A similar strategy was used in the likelihood-based sequential Monte Carlo sampler~\cite{bouchard2012phylogenetic}.